There's a specific moment that happens to almost every guitarist.

 $77 is less than a new set of pickups you don't need.

-Less than that pedalboard upgrade collecting dust.
+Less than that pedalboard upgrade that's been collecting dust for six months.

-Less than dinner for two.
+Less than dinner and drinks for two.

-But unlike those things, this actually changes how you play.
+This actually changes how you play.

 The 30-Day "Feel the Difference" Guarantee